 You’ll combine classroom study with professional experience as you work on nonprofit public relations campaigns, produce videos for campus organizations, and broadcast live campus events.

-The communication degree program is taught through the perspective of our Christian, Catholic, and Benedictine values.
+The communication degree program is taught from the perspective of our Christian, Catholic, and Benedictine values.

 Careers & Outcomes

 As media platforms and technology change, so will the landscape for communications professionals.
 Businesses and organizations of all kinds are experiencing new needs in the creation of content as well as editing, translating, and disseminating information through a variety of platforms; job demand is growing as a result.